DOC3-Deep One Class Classification using Contradictions: Reproducibility

 There are several hyper-parameters to be tuned for DOC and DOC$^3$.
-To simplify our analysis we fix a few of these parameters following prior research. \begin{itemize} \item Unlike previous works like (Ruff et al., 2018; Goyal et al., 2020), we uniformly use an SGD optimizer with batch\_size = 256.
+To simplify our analysis we fix a few of these parameters following prior research. \begin{itemize} \item Unlike previous works like \cite{ruff2018deep,goyal2020drocc}, we uniformly use an SGD optimizer with batch\_size = 256.
 Although, training for each class represent a completely different problem, we adopt this to maintain consistency and isolate out the effect of optimizers for DOC vs. DOC$^3$ performances. \item For DOC we fix the total number of iterations for gradient updates to 300.
 Except for class `DOG' and `Truck' we use 400 and 50 respectively.
 For DOC$^3$ we fix it to 350.
-This is in the same range as (Ruff et al., 2018), and hence incurs similar computation complexity as the baseline DOCC and DROCC algorithms. \item Finally for DOC$^3$ we fix $\Delta = 0$. \end{itemize} With the above hyper parameters fixed our best selected remaining hyper parameters for DOC and DOC$^3$ are provided in Table \ref{tab_cifarModParamDOC} and \ref{tab_cifarModParamDOC3} respectively.
+This is in the same range as \cite{ruff2018deep}, and hence incurs similar computation complexity as the baseline DOCC and DROCC algorithms. \item Finally for DOC$^3$ we fix $\Delta = 0$. \end{itemize} With the above hyper parameters fixed our best selected remaining hyper parameters for DOC and DOC$^3$ are provided in Table \ref{tab_cifarModParamDOC} and \ref{tab_cifarModParamDOC3} respectively.